 - From 4am Tuesday 30 November, international arrivals from non-red list countries who are fully vaccinated will need to isolate at home and take a PCR test on or before day 2 following your arrival.
 You are only permitted to leave isolation if this test result is negative.
 If your test result is positive, you will need to isolate for 10 days.

 - Check the Covid-19 rules for the country you are travelling to before you go.
 (Travel abroad from England during coronavirus (COVID-19) – GOV.UK )

 We regularly review updates from Government as they are published and work out what they mean for council services.
 We’ll publish information on these pages, or you can sign up for email updates to be the first to know.

-While the vast majority of our services are running as normal, some services you usually use may be closed, or will operate in a different way.
-We understand the changes to our services may be frustrating, but Government advice is clear: we all need to do what we can to stop coronavirus from spreading.
+While the vast majority of our services are running as normal, some services you usually use operate in a different way.
+We understand the changes to our services may be frustrating, but we all need to do what we can to stop coronavirus from spreading (even at step four).

-If you need to contact us, our phone lines and customer service emails are available and we are keeping the website updated with information about affected services, and alternatives wherever we have them.
+If you need to contact us, our phone lines and customer service emails are available, and we’re keeping the website updated with information about affected services and alternatives wherever we have them.